header-logo header-logo

 Legal Services

-Law firms face a rocky year thanks to economic uncertainty and a drop in business confidence, a survey of the ’s top 100 firms shows.
+Law firms face a rocky year thanks to economic uncertainty and a drop in business confidence, a survey of the UK’s top 100 firms shows.
 The research, carried out for accountancy firm, Smith & Williamson, shows firms face increased pressure on costs and flatter income levels.
 Giles Murphy, head of assurance and business services at Smith & Williamson, says that while the overall outlook for law firms remains healthy, the market seems to have peaked.

 “Many practices are grappling with increasing costs as they have had to ramp up salaries to get the people they need while also dealing with rising property costs.
 At the same time, income levels are flattening.
 Although the percentage changes for costs and revenue may be quite small, the combination of the two can have dramatic implications for profits.”
 He says practices relying on merger and acquisition and transaction work look most vulnerable, while those focusing on litigation, private client, arbitration or insolvency will fare better.